ZhanghanNi/LLM4ProteinEvolution/README.md

 ---

-For any inquiries or support, please contact [Zhanghan Ni](mailto:zhanghan.ni@example.com).
+For any inquiries or support, please contact [Zhanghan Tony Ni](mailto:nit@carleton.edu).